 Write-Once Read-Many (WORM) volumes

-Write-Once Read-Many (WORM) volumes only allow read-access to stored data.
+Write-Once Read-Many (WORM) volumes, or immutable storage, only allow read-access to stored data.
 The data stored in these volumes cannot be overwritten, edited or deleted – until specified by the storage administrator.

 This also implies that data stored in these volumes cannot be maliciously encrypted by ransomware either.
 Hence, WORM volumes are well suited for volume snapshot, VM replicas, and backup data storage.